Key Resources for Workplace Equality

 Resources to take action:

-Employers should ensure Black, Asian, Mixed Race and other ethnically diverse-owned businesses and enterprises are part of their supply chains, monitoring timely payment and contract value.
-These actions will contribute to creating role models for young people and the wider community, as well as economic inclusion.
+Employers include diverse-owned businesses, founders and enterprises in their supply chains, monitoring fair and timely payment and contract value.
+These actions will contribute to creating role models for young people and the wider community, as well as increase economic inclusion.

 Resources to take action: